 Bacteria are prolific producers of a group of small molecules known as secondary metabolites that serve as a major source of drugs and drug candidates.
-Penicillin and erythromycin are but two examples of bacterial secondary metabolites that, since their discoveries, have been invaluable in a clinical setting.
+Vancomycin and erythromycin are but two examples of bacterial secondary metabolites that, since their discoveries, have been invaluable in a clinical setting.
 In addition to therapeutic applications, the complex structures of secondary metabolites serve as a source of inspiration for synthetic chemists, who attempt to recreate these molecules in the laboratory, and for biochemists, who investigate Nature’s biosynthetic strategies for concocting them.
-Thus, bacterially-produced small molecules provide a common template for discovering potential therapeutics, finding novel, (bio)synthetically challenging structural scaffolds, investigating their physiological roles, understanding Nature’s biosynthetic repertoire, as well as elucidating the corresponding enzymatic reaction mechanisms.
+Thus, bacterially-produced small molecules provide a common template for discovering potential therapeutics, finding novel, (bio)synthetically challenging structural scaffolds, investigating their physiological roles, understanding Nature’s biosynthetic repertoire, and elucidating the corresponding enzymatic reaction mechanisms.
 We are engaged in examining and understanding these facets underlying bacterially-generated secondary metabolites.
 Below are examples of ongoing projects in our group.

 HiTES: A New Method for Activating Silent Biosynthetic Gene Clusters